Management Team

 Paul DiGiacomo, Ph.D.
 National Ocean and Atmospheric Administration, USA

-Dr. Paul M. DiGiacomo is Principal Scientist in the NOAA/NESDIS Center for Satellite Applications and Research (STAR).
+Dr. Paul M. DiGiacomo is Director of the Satellite Oceanography Division in the NOAA/NESDIS Center for Satellite Applications and Research (STAR).
 Paul is a biological oceanographer, with expertise in water quality assessments, coastal marine ecosystem dynamics and remote sensing of ocean, coastal, and inland waters.
 He has a B.S. from Penn State University and a Ph.D. from UCLA, both in Biology, and subsequently was a National Research Council (NRC) Resident Research Associate at JPL.

-Paul has been involved with GEO AquaWatch since its inception in 2008.
+Paul has been involved with GEO AquaWatch since its inception in 2008, and is the US Lead for the Executive Team.
 He is active in a number of inter/national working groups and panels, presently serving as Co-Chair of the Group on Earth Observation (GEO) Blue Planet Initiative, Co-Lead of the Committee on Earth Observation Satellite (CEOS) Coastal Observation & Application Study Team: COAST, a funder of the OceanPredict Advisory Board, and Lead for NOAA’s JPSS Ocean Environmental Data Records Team.
-In 2019, Paul was a recipient of the Group on Earth Observations (GEO) Individual Excellence Award for his leadership.
+In 2019, Paul was a recipient of the Group on Earth Observations (GEO) Individual Excellence Award for his leadership and has won numerous NOAA Administrator awards, for individual and team contributions.

 Andrew N. Tyler, University of Stirling, UK